 In December 1941, my uncle was born.
 My grandfather was not there, he was already at the front, working on fixing airplanes.
-Even though his education and work were trains, a machine is a machine and he was put into the Ukrainian Army in charge of fixing planes coming back from the battles.
+Even though his education and work were trains, a machine is a machine and he was part of General Konev’s Ukrainian front, in charge of fixing planes coming back from the battles.

 In 1942, he was at the front, fixing planes, often at night, as they were being shelled and bombed by airplanes.
 1942 was still a time of Blitzkrieg and non-stop retreat by the red army.
 They were being overrun, shelled, and facing constant bombardment.
 There were four planes that needed to be fixed.
-My grandfather could have left but he ordered that the planes be hidden with camouflage and he fixed the planes.
+My grandfather could have left.
+It would have made sense to leave considering what would happen to him if Germans caught a Jew.
+Instead, he ordered that the planes be hidden with camouflage and he fixed the planes.
 Now he was finished with the last plane.
 At this moment, Germans ride in on motorcycles.

 What to do?
 Well, he can’t fly in the plane because it’s an Il-2, there’s no space for passengers.
 So he gets into the bomb bay and the plane takes off as the Nazis chase them.
 Now back in those days, a bomb bay on a light bomber is not something one would trust.
 So my grandfather had to hold himself in a plank position for the duration of the flight.